SalishSeaCast/SalishSeaNowcast/docs/worker_failures.rst

 e.g. http://dd.weather.gc.ca/model_hrdps/west/grib2/06/001/,
 to see if files for 2 days exist.

-Even if the worker cannot be re-run in the nowcast system deployment environment on :kbd:`skookum` due to permission issues the forecast products can be downloaded using a development and testing environment and directory structure as described above
+Even if the worker cannot be re-run in the nowcast system deployment environment on :kbd:`skookum` due to permission issues the forecast products can be downloaded using a :ref:`SalishSeaNowcastDevelopmentEnvironment`.
-(see :ref:`SalishSeaNowcastPythonPackageEnvironmwnt` and :ref:`SalishSeaNowcastDirectoryStructure`).
 That can be accomplished as follows:

 #.
 Activate your nowcast :program:`conda` environment,